WICG/first-party-sets/README.md

     as being first-party to each other, as long as the following constraints are met.
 If any are violated, the new set will not be created:

-    1. Each origin's `first-party-set` member asserts exactly the same set of origins.
+    1. Each origin's `first_party_set` member asserts exactly the same set of origins.
 If the origins' assertions diverge in any way (even if they partially overlap), then the newly asserted first-party set will not be created.